 Cannabidiol (CBD), a cannabinoid found in the hemp variety of cannabis, has shown great promise for reducing neuroinflammation and calming nerve irritability, reducing pain, enhancing mood, and promoting normal sleep.
 Cannabinoids also balance immune functions.

-CBD from hemp is legal in all fifty states and can be shipped across state lines.
-It does not contain THC, the psychoactive substance in marijuana.
+CBD doesn’t contain THC, the psychoactive substance in marijuana.
 CBD oil is the optimal form for delivery and absorption.
-Average dose is 10-50mg of full-spectrum CBD, one to three times a day.
+An average dose is 10-50mg of full-spectrum CBD, one to three times a day.

 Finally, essential oils are excellent for reducing brain inflammation.
 They contain primarily fat soluble phytochemicals of herbs — ideal for penetrating brain and nerve tissue, which is 60% fat.
 Good essential oil choices for neuroinflammation include rosemary, oregano, frankincense, lavender, and lemon balm — the latter three also support normal sleep.
 Aromatherapy (olfactory delivery) is the most direct way to administer the phytochemicals of essential oils to the brain and nervous system.

 2. Purify Your System of Toxins.

 A toxic environment impedes recovery from any illness.
 And unfortunately, chronic, systemic inflammation and neurological inflammation can compromise detoxification and waste removal processes in the brain and body even further.

 Toxic substances can enter the body by three routes — oral, respiration, and skin — so step one is minimizing the inflow.
 To reduce oral toxins, avoid processed food products, and eat a fresh, whole food diet weighted toward vegetables (the fiber in veggies enhances detoxification).
 Clean water is also key, and is as simple as installing or purchasing a water filter.